 User Access Manager provides an easy way to set permissions on your website’s content.
-Create a user group based on WordPress Roles & Capabilities and use the handy checkboxes to assign pages, categories or individual posts to that group.
+Create a user group based on WordPress Roles & Capabilities and use the handy checkboxes to assign pages, categories, or individual posts to that group.
 Users and content may also be assigned to more than one group.

 Members is a complete solution for user and content control.
 You can edit and create new user roles, assign multiple roles to users and adjust content permissions – all in a slick GUI.

-WP Members allows users to register, login and edit their accounts on the front end of your site – keeping them away from your WordPress dashboard.
+WP Members allows users to register, login, and edit their accounts on the front end of your site – keeping them away from your WordPress dashboard.

 User Submitted Posts allows users to create content on the front end of your site.
 They can even upload images.
-Admins can set the status of submitted posts to draft, published or set to auto-publish after that user has a specific number of previously approved posts.
+Admins can set the status of submitted posts to draft, published, or set to auto-publish after that user has a specific number of previously approved posts.
 There are lots of options to set things up to fit your needs.

 Sell memberships on your site with Membership & Content Restriction.
 You can create multiple levels of memberships, each with its own pricing.

 You can also conditionally display menus, customize email templates and display a member directory.
-There are several add-ons available to enable WooCommerce integration, private messaging and more.
+There are several add-ons available to enable WooCommerce integration, private messaging, and more.

 Membership has its Benefits